MicrosoftDocs/OData-docs/Odata-docs/support/support-policy.md

 Microsoft.AspNetCore 8.x is currently actively supported.
 It supports .NET 5 and later and OData.NET 7.x.

 Microsoft.AspNetCore 7.x is currently actively supported but will enter maintenance mode soon.
-It supports .NET Framework 4.5 and later and .NET 5 and later.
+It supports .NET Standard 2.0, .NET Core 3.1 and .NET 5 and later.
 It supports OData.NET 7.x.

 ## AspNet OData